appium/appium-uiautomator2-driver/README.md

 appium:appWaitPackage | Identifier of the first package that is invoked first.
 If not provided then equals to `appium:appPackage`.
 Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:appWaitDuration | Maximum amount of milliseconds to wait until the application under test is started (e. g. an activity returns the control to the caller). `20000` ms by default.
-Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:appWaitForLaunch | Whether to block until the app under test returns the control to the caller after its activity has been started by Activity Manager (`true`) or to continue the test without waiting for that (`false`, the default value). appium:intentCategory | Set an optional intent category to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am) appium:intentAction | Set an optional intent action to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am) appium:intentFlags | Set an optional intent flags to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am)
+Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:appWaitForLaunch | Whether to block until the app under test returns the control to the caller after its activity has been started by Activity Manager (`true`, the default value) or to continue the test without waiting for that (`false`). appium:intentCategory | Set an optional intent category to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am) appium:intentAction | Set an optional intent action to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am) appium:intentFlags | Set an optional intent flags to be applied when starting the given appActivity by [Activity Manager](https://developer.android.com/studio/command-line/adb#am)